Tips and Tricks Eagle Lake in CA

 If this brings any questions to your mind, please feel free to email me or call me if you have any questions that this does not answer.
 We don’t want your money for information so take advantage of this service, others certainly do.

 Kayak Fishing: Now, that all depends on paddling or peddling a kayak.
 First, launching is difficult with no kayak dedicated ramps.
 Be prepared to haul your craft.
 I paddle because I can't peddle comfortably.
 I fish from my kayak differently than I fish from my float tube.
 I still troll flies and lures, leadcore, spinning and fly rods.
 It is easier to just get a cast out and start paddling.
 I haven't had the need to get 100ft behind the kayak to catch fish trolling lines from it as it's very quiet and the fish don't move too far from it like they do a motor.
 I can cover a lot of water faster in my kayak than in my tube so when the fish move several hundred yards, it doesn't take me long to get there.
 I haven't had too much trouble with wind and waves although I always check the wind direction and speed for the late morning and afternoon before heading out on the pond.
 I would rather get blown back to the truck or launch than to have to fight the water to get back.
 It makes a difference as to where I launch.
+We can get away with winds up to 10mph, but any higher than that can become very dangerous for a kayak, any kayak.
+It takes a 5mph wind before we see a ripple disturb the surface, at 10mph the whitecaps begin to break, at 15mph we see 1 1/2ft swells and waves, at 20mph 2ft, 25mph 3ft and at 30mph plus 4-5ft which come over the bow on 19 to 22+ft boats.

 For cold weather kayaking you can't beat having a pair of Glommits on your paddle.
 I have wrapped neoprene tape over my paddle handle at my hand grab so it isn't cold.
 I bought the 3mm neoprene Glommits online..$40 (just plug the term into your browser, lots of places sell them).
 I can stick "toasty toes" on my paddle handle or inside my fingerless sun-gloves inside the glommits and keep my hands and fingers very warm.
 The opening is large so I don't have trouble getting my hands in and out of the glommits at all, even with my fleece fingerless gloves.
 Fished all winter using them and was never cold.
 The second best invention for cold climate kayaking.
 I fished all winter at Almanor and other lakes without worry about cold hands....even in snowy conditions.